The History of Christians Not Observing Christmas

 By contrary Doctrine, we understand whatsoever men, by Laws, Councils, or Constitutions have imposed upon the consciences of men, without the expressed commandment of God’s word: such as… keeping of holy days of certain Saints commanded by men, such as be all those that the Papists have invented, as the Feasts (as they term them) of Apostles, Martyrs, Virgins, of Christmas, Circumcision, Epiphany, Purification, and other fond feasts of our Lady.

-The early Presbyterians believed in the Regulative Principle of Worship.
+The early Presbyterians affirmed the Regulative Principle of Worship.
 Here in the Book of Discipline, Christmas is explicitly listed as a feast that Christians should not observe, since it was not commanded by God in the Scriptures.
 Accordingly, the early Presbyterians did not observe Christmas in their churches.

 Conclusion